Frozen Stir Fry Vegetables & Chicken is a healthy and delicious dinner made with frozen veggies and pantry staples!

 Thank you so much for your feedback and support of Mae's Menu!

-A quick dinner recipe, this Chicken and Vegetable Stir Fry is made entirely with frozen and pantry staples.
+A quick dinner recipe, this Frozen Stir Fry Vegetables and Chicken is made entirely with frozen and pantry staples.

-Thaw your chicken ahead of time but you can use frozen veggies straight out of the freezer.
-Use whatever green veggies you have on hand, though I recommend green beans, broccoli, or a stir fry vegetable blend.
+Use whatever green veggies you have on hand, though I recommend green beans, broccoli, frozen sweet peppers, or a stir fry vegetable blend.

 Stir Fry Sauce